-Sometimes during a wedding you capture a fleeting moment, maybe 2 or 3 very quick frames, and as your eye moves dutifully onto the next scene, a small part of your mind lingers on what you’ve just witnessed.
-It might not be anything outstanding on the surface, but for whatever reason, something about that moment resonates and you turn it over in your mind a couple of times before setting it aside as a mystery to be solved later, when time permits.
+Sometimes during a Luminare wedding I capture a fleeting moment, maybe 2 or 3 very quick frames, and as my eye moves dutifully onto the next scene, a small part of my mind lingers on what I’ve just witnessed.
+It might not be anything outstanding on the surface, but for whatever reason, something about that moment resonates and I turn it over in my mind a couple of times before setting it aside as a mystery to be solved later, when time permits.
 For now, the day goes on.

 It goes a little like this.
 Leo use to pull up in his car, killing the lights, shutting down the engine, a few doors down from Adele’s parents’ place.
 Adele, would then gather her things, walk quietly down the stairs and slip out the door.
 This continued for some time before Adele’s mother, perhaps from a mother’s curiosity, perhaps from a weariness of subterfuge, beat a path down to Leo’s car, and peering through the darkness gently said, “it might be time you came up to the house…” Upon hearing this story, it all became so clear.
 What had been offered as a simple invitation into their house, had, as it transpired, ultimately become an open invitation into their hearts and home.
 It was one which Leo had wholly accepted.